gatsbyjs/gatsby/examples/using-remark/src/pages/2017-11-14---excerpts/index.md

   - excerpts
 ---

 `gatsby-transformer-remark` allows you to get an excerpt from a markdown post.
-By default, it will grab the first 140 characters, but you can optionally specify a `pruneLength` in the graphql query.
+By default, it will prune the first 140 characters, but you can optionally specify a `pruneLength` in the graphql query.

 ```graphql
 {